maxspeicher/tellmyrelevance-resources/README.md

 This repository contains:

-- in the folder **data** (to be used with [WEKA](http://www.cs.waikato.ac.nz/ml/weka/))
+- in the folder **data** (to be used with [WEKA](http://www.cs.waikato.ac.nz/ml/weka/)):
-  - The relevance model and corresponding training data for each of the three datasets; produced with the default version of TMR (full feature set).
+  - The relevance models and corresponding training data for each of the three datasets; produced with the default version of TMR (full feature set).
-  - The relevance model and corresponding training data for each of the three datasets; produced with the clicks-only version of TMR.
+  - The relevance models and corresponding training data for each of the three datasets; produced with the clicks-only version of TMR.
   - The baseline model and corresponding training data; generated using the Random Mouse Cursor extension.